 EMMANUEL ADDO | FOUNDER, PRESIDENT & CHIEF EXECUTIVE

-Completed the University of Ghana, holds Postgraduate Diploma in Strategic Mgt. & Leadership, MBA and a Doctorate degree.
+Completed the University of Ghana, holds Postgraduate Diploma in Strategic Mgt. & Leadership, Master of Business Administration and a Doctorate degree.

 He is currently studying Law.

 Emmanuel characterises energy, integrity, result oriented, passion and ground breaking service in each detail of strategic management, change management, stakeholder management, leadership and activism.